Bleached Hair Turned Green (What To Do)

-Bleached hair can sometimes turn green, and this could be quite a stressful situation when you wanted to end up with cool, light blonde hair, and instead, your hair holds more of a slime green tone.
+Bleached hair can sometimes turn green, and this could be quite a stressful situation when you wanted to end up with cool, light blonde hair, and instead,

 A reason your bleached hair might turn green is that you got into a swimming pool within 24 hours of having your hair bleached.
-You may also have bleached your hair incorrectly, or something else went wrong along the way.

 Whatever the reason, you would want the green out of your hair as quickly as possible!

-So, what do you do when your bleached hair turns green?
 This depends on how it turned green.
-Hair that has turned green after a swim in the pool can be fixed with some baking soda. ketchup, or lemon juice.
+Hair that turns green after a swim in the pool can be fixed with baking soda.
+Ketchup, or lemon juice.
 Hair that has turned green from blue hair dye needs to be bleached and toned again.

-Below, we’ve covered all the reasons why your hair might turn green and how you can fix it to ensure you have the hair color you want instead of the one you’re stuck with!
+Below, we’ve covered all the reasons why your hair might turn green, and how you can fix it to ensure you have the hair color you want instead of the one you’re stuck with!

 Hair Turned Green From Swimming

-You are not supposed to get into a swimming pool within 24 hours after bleaching your hair.
 Bleached hair does not turn green in a swimming pool from the chlorine, but rather because the hard metals in the water oxidize and bind to your hair, creating a green hue.

 As alarming as it might be to get out of the pool to see your beautiful blond hair looking like it’s been dipped in toxic waste, there are some simple ways to fix it!